IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ### Enable the alarm

-After you set the time, you still need to actually enable the alarm in the DS3231.
-I believe that it works best to follow a three-step process:
+After setting the time, the sketch must take additional action to enable the alarm in the DS3231.
+I encourage the reader consistently to follow a three-step sequence, even if some step might seem less necessary at some time for some reason.
+If your code must err, let it err on the side of certainty.

 1. disable the alarm
 2. clear the alarm status flag